denten-books/plain-text/0-chapter.md

 Machinery (ACM) to the United States Patent and Trademark Office; from Bell Labs to early Soviet publishing houses that heralded the advance of formalism;
-from studies on animal communication behavior, to Unix manuals, to textbooks on semiotics, and, of course, to foundational texts in the philosophy of aesthetics and literary theory.
+from studies on animal communication behavior, to Unix manuals, to textbooks on semiotics, and to foundational texts in the philosophy of aesthetics and literary theory.

 A skeptically minded reader may ask, what does all of that have to do with literature?
 The domain of the digital, after all, belongs to computer science.
 What can literary theory contribute to our understanding of digital textuality?
 To this I would have to answer: a great deal.
-The history of literary formalism (and later, structuralism) shares common intellectual ancestry with software engineering.
-Both converged on the idea of document structure and both borrowed heavily from the language of Hegelian aesthetics, a topic I discuss at length in Chapter 3.
-Although the two communities have now diverged in their ways of speaking, they could benefit from entering into a constructive dialog.
+The history of literary formalism and later, structuralism, shares common intellectual ancestry with software engineering.
+Both converged on the idea of document structure and both borrowed heavily from the language of Hegelian aesthetics.[^ln-hegel] Although the two communities have now diverged in their ways of speaking, they could benefit from entering into a constructive dialog.

+[^ln-hegel]: I discuss the topic at length in Chapter 3.

-Methodologically, I make two distinct moves to facilitate that interchange.
+Methodologically, I make two distinct moves to facilitate that conversation.

 The first borrows from formalism, in a strategy of deliberate defamiliarization.
 The language of computation is rife with evocative